Becher Chase Preview, Tips, Runners & Trends

 3. Vieux Lion Rouge (6:51.10) in 2016

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Becher Chase next time out then you would have backed a total of 3 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -3.67.
-Ahead of the 2024 Becher Chase why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Becher Chase next time out, then you would have backed a total of 2 winners.
+Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -7.00.
+Ahead of the 2026 Becher Chase, why not head over to the racing predictions for tips on other races today?

 What the expert says...

-In the first race of the jump season over the National fences, a number of the winners have been targeted at the National with some running in the trial at Haydock and some going Scottish National or straight to the Grand National.
+In the first race of the jump season over the National fences, a number of the winners have been targeted at some sort of National next time out, with some running in the trial at Haydock, some going for the Welsh or Scottish National, whilst others go straight to the Grand National.

 Andy Powell - Horse Racing Betting Expert - OLBG.com